Ilshat-Akhmetov/NN_Solver_for_Diff_and_Inegral_Eqs/README.md

-## An application of a neural network for solving ODEs and integral equations.
+## An application for numerical solving ODEs and integral equations with artificial neural networks.

-The main idea is to minimize sum of residual's squares for each boundary or initial condition and for main equation on its domain.
+The main idea is to minimize the sum of residual squares for each boundary or initial condition and for the main equation on its domain.

-For example, if we have equation
+For example, if we have the equation

 $$ u' +2xu = 5, x \in [0,1] $$